oceanprotocol/docs/content/concepts/testnets.md

 ## A Spree Testnet (for Local Development)

-When Ocean Protocol developers run [Barge](https://github.com/oceanprotocol/barge) with the `--local-spree-node` option, a "Spree Testnet" is deployed on their local machine: a local testnet not connected to any external public testnet.
+By default, [Barge](https://github.com/oceanprotocol/barge) will deploy a local "Spree Testnet" on your machine: a local testnet not connected to any external public testnet.

 When running a Spree Testnet, you can connect to a node at RPC URL [http://localhost:8545](http://localhost:8545) (called "Localhost 8545" in MetaMask).

-Spree Testnet details can be found in the [Barge README.md file](https://github.com/oceanprotocol/barge/blob/develop/README.md).
+Spree Testnet details can be found in the [Barge README.md file](https://github.com/oceanprotocol/barge#spree-network).
 You can configure the Spree nodes by editing the files in the `barge/networks/spree/` directory.

-Note: Spree testnets are named after the Spree River, the main river flowing through Berlin, Germany, where many Ocean Protocol developers are located.
+> Note: Spree testnets are named after the Spree River, the main river flowing through Berlin, Germany, where many Ocean Protocol developers are located.

 ## A Ganache-Based Testnet (for Local Development)